Axial-SQL/AxialSqlTools/README.md

 - [**Script Object Definition**](https://github.com/Axial-SQL/AxialSqlTools/wiki/Script-Object-Definition): Quickly generate scripts for the definition of selected objects directly from the selected query text.

-- [**Open in Object Explorer**](docs/open-in-object-explorer.md): Select an object name or place the cursor inside it, then locate its branch in Object Explorer from the query editor's right-click menu or the Axial Tools menu.
-Reuses the scripting lookup and connects Object Explorer when needed.
+- [**Open in Object Explorer**](docs/open-in-object-explorer.md): Select an object name or place the cursor inside it, then locate its branch in the Object Explorer.

 - **Sort Selected Text**: Sort comma-separated text.
 The result is horizontal by default.
 Hold Shift for a vertical list.